Eiman-Zulfiqar/CommentToxicityModel/README.md

 To run the project, install dependencies and then run python toxicity.py

+# Testing
+To test the model, I have created a gradio interface, you can open the link in browser.
+Gradio app is a small light weight app used for model testing.

 # Results
 The model achieves promising results in predicting comment toxicity.
 However, the accuracy and performance may vary depending on the dataset used for training and